ApollyFolly/MetroidROR2-Soundtrack/README.md

 This is a modified version of the original mod for OriginalSoundTrack by Kyle (https://thunderstore.io/package/Kyle/OriginalSoundTrack/)

-I just trimmed down, and reformanted the document aswell as adding new ID's that were not in the original mod document*****
+I just trimmed down, added my own music files aswell as adding new ID's that were not in the original mod document

+Includes music from Prime 1, 2, 3, 4, Pinball, Dread, Other M, AM2R, Fan Made Super Metroid renditions, and more.

+#Manual Download

+Just drag and drop into BepinEx plugins folder, the path should look something like this.
+(SteamLibrary\steamapps\common\Risk of Rain 2\BepInEx\plugins)

+##Making Your Own Version

 Put scene IDs in the "scenes" attribute to have audio play on that scene in settings.xml.